COVID-19 PANDEMIC TRAVEL UPDATE EFFECTIVE 1/14/22

 - If you’re mixing personal and business travel, you can’t directly charge the cost of your flight to the university but you can still book through Connexxus to get the best rates.

-If your trip is 100% business (no personal days), you have the option to have the flight (only) billed directly to your funds.
-Contact the Department Manager for more information.
+If your trip is 100% business (no personal days), you should have your flight (only) billed directly to your funds.
+Contact Keyla Gomez for more information.

 During the Trip